Alxtp/weather.wenger.dev/README.md

 - To access the Website and MQTT externally, setup and configure a reverse proxy to forward requests to the `weewx-nginx` container on port `80` and MQTT websocket connections to the `weewx-mosquitto` container on port `9001`

 ## Data Persistence
-Weather data and configurations are stored in Docker volumes for persistence:
+Weather data and the web files are stored in Docker volumes:
 - `db`: Contains the WeeWX SQLite database with archived weather data (database can be replaced with a database of an existing setup to migrate the data)
 - `html`: Contains the generated website files
 - `mqtt-data` and `mqtt-log`: Store MQTT broker data and logs